 For many species, fighting without a weapon is not a very appealing prospect.
 Leaving your weapon and/or shield slot open means that you cannot take advantage of weapon brands, miss out on the defensive value of a shield, and have two fewer slots for wielding artifacts that may provide useful resistances or other bonuses.
 However, unarmed combat allows for some of the fastest attacks in the game, deals competitive damage to weapon wielders at high skill levels, and allows you to take advantage of the many Transmutations spells which grant you powerful unarmed capabilities.
 Also, some species have natural aptitudes or innate mutations that make unarmed combat a much more tempting choice.

 Unarmed combat specialists are capable of making some of the fastest attacks in the game, on par with the speed of most short blades wielders.
 Couple this with the fact that UC attacks have a much higher base damage than any short blade, and you can see why they're capable of doing very significant amounts of damage very quickly.
-However, it requires much more Unarmed Combat skill to reach maximum attack speed than it does for a weapon fighter to reach their maximum, and unarmed combat is penalized for wearing heavy armour or carrying too much equipment.
+However, it requires much more Unarmed Combat skill to reach maximum attack speed than it does for a weapon fighter to reach their maximum.
 Bear in mind that this only applies to main-hand punches; auxiliary offhand punches occur along with your main hand attacks.

 Bonuses From Skill